 The American Scimitar Cat

-The scimitar cat is the lesser known of the two ‘sabre-toothed’ cats of ice age North America.
+The American Scimitar Cat (Homotherium serum) is the lesser known of the two ‘sabre-toothed’ cats of ice age North America.
 This extinct cat was a formidable hunter and evidence suggests it was the major predator of mammoths during its time.

 Height: 1.1m (3.5ft) at the shoulder, Weight: 150-250 kg (330-550lb)

 Scimitar cats were about the size of a modern lion but had longer, more slender limbs.
 Their most distinctive feature was their sabre-like teeth a feature that they shared with their American cousins, sabre-toothed cats.
 Several key features distinguish scimitar cats from sabre-tooths.
 The canine teeth of scimitar cats were shorter and more slender than those of the sabre-tooth and were finely serrated, making them powerful slicing tools.
 The scimitar cat had a somewhat unusual build with comparatively long front legs, a sloping back and shorter hind legs.